Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Results and discussion

 \citet{Pullen_2018} also estimate interloper bias on their measurements using the same table under a similar assumption for line luminosity scaling. }

-\reviewEditOne{ Next, given the transmission $T(\lambda)$ of each SPIRE map's broadband filter (see Fig. \ref{fig:filter_curves}), we can write down the effective transmission coefficient for each contaminant line within each redshift bin in Table \ref{tab:constraints}.
-Contaminant emission from interloper lines (indexed by ``inter") in our measurement is, thus: \footnote{Note that there is an implicit assumption of uniform emitter density in $z$ within each bin in Eqn. \ref{eqn:inter}; we ignore this effect int he interest of brivity and as we do not expect this to change values in Table \ref{tab:contaminants} significantly.}
+Next, given the transmission $T(\lambda)$ of each SPIRE map's broadband filter (see Fig. \ref{fig:filter_curves}), we computed the effective transmission coefficient for each contaminant line within each redshift bin in Table \ref{tab:constraints}.
+Contaminant emission from interloper lines in our measurement is thus \footnote{There is an implicit assumption of uniform emitter density in $z$ within each bin in Eqn. \ref{eqn:inter}; for brevity, we ignored this effect and did not expect it to significantly change the values in Table \ref{tab:contaminants}.}

-} \reviewEditOne{ where the two terms respectively encapsulate the proportional brightness of the line being constrained (\ciiumns) and the relative overlap of interloper line emission at the correct redshift/wavelengths (which we optimized for in our binning, as discussed in Section \ref{subsec:simstack} and Fig. \ref{fig:filter_curves}). }
+\reviewEditOne{ where the two terms respectively encapsulate the proportional brightness of the line being constrained (\ciiumns) and the relative overlap of interloper line emission at the correct redshifts and wavelengths, which we optimized for in our binning (as discussed in Section \ref{subsec:simstack} and Fig. \ref{fig:filter_curves}). }

 \reviewEditOne{ Table \ref{tab:contaminants} lists each of the bins in which we report a \cii constraint, the redshift ranges, lines from the collection in \citet{Visbal_2011} that are redshifted into the FWHM of the corresponding SPIRE map, and finally, an estimate of the fraction of the excess emission we measure that could be attributed to emission from non-\ciium lines.
-The main contaminants are [OI]-145$\mu$m (as it is very close to the rest frame wavelength of the \cii line), and [NII]-122$\mu$m (whose overall line luminosity is expected to be within an order of magnitude of \ciiumns; \citet{Visbal_2011}).
-Overall, we expect contamination from interlopers to be within $6.5-11\%$ of the measured total excess emission; we consider the effects on our reported ($\sim1-1.4\sigma$ significance) results sub-dominant. }
+The main contaminants are [OI]-145$\mu$m, as it is very close to the rest-frame wavelength of the \cii line, and [NII]-122$\mu$m, whose overall line luminosity is expected to be within an order of magnitude of \ciiumns \citet{Visbal_2011}).
+Overall, we expect contamination from interlopers to be within $6.5-11\%$ of the measured total excess emission; we consider the effects on our reported ($\sim1-1.4\sigma$ significance) results subdominant. }

-\reviewEditOne{ Mapping far-infrared fields at higher spectral resolution would be the obvious way forward to address contaminants, lowering the effective transmission $\tilde{T}$ term for interlopers in Eqn. \ref{eqn:inter}.
-It is noteworthy, for the discussion in Section \ref{subsec:tension}, that correcting for the effect of contaminants would lower our result, increasing the tension with the \textit{Planck}$\times$BOSS results. }
+\reviewEditOne{ Mapping FIR fields at higher spectral resolution would be the obvious way forward to address contaminants, lowering the effective transmission, $\tilde{T}$, for interlopers in Eqn. \ref{eqn:inter}.
+It is noteworthy for the discussion in Section \ref{subsec:tension} that correcting for the effect of contaminants would lower our result, increasing the tension with the \textit{Planck}$\times$BOSS results. }